rcs333/CLOMP/README.md

 Then use `snap index nt.00 nt.00.snapindex -tNumThreads` If snap prompts you to increase the location size than do so with `snap index nt.00 nt.00.snapindex -tNumThreads -locationSize 5` and hope that the index build finishes.
 SNAP is nice because it'll print really helpful timing results and you can see if the index build looks like it's going to finish before the entropic heat death of the universe.
 Obviously you need to run this command for each of your chunks, so if you have 14 chunks you'll need to build each of these.

-Once your database is built you'll also need to modify multi_snap_shell.py.
-If you have more than 14 databases you need to add those numbers to line 7 - just make sure they're encased in quotes and comma separated.
-Then change line 8 to represent where your databases are stored and change line 9 to point to where you installed SNAP.
+Once your database is built you'll need to edit the .ini file to reflect where your snap executable is `SNAP_ALIGNER_LOCTION` as well as the location of all your databases `DB_LIST = ['/hd2/nt.00','/hd2/nt.01','/hd2/nt.02','/hd2/nt.03','/hd2/nt.04','/hd2/nt.05','/hd2/nt.06','/hd2/nt.07','/hd2/nt.08','/hd2/nt.09','/hd2/nt.10','/hd2/nt.11','/hd2/nt.12','/hd2/nt.13']`.
+More information of getting this correct is provided in the ini guide and the .ini file is heavily commented.

 ### Configuring the tiebreaking
 #### approximate time quick
 The tiebreaking code requires some parts of a krakenuniq tiebreaker.
 You need a seqid2taxid and a taxDB file, the best way to do this is to use the provided scripts on the github and then just point to that folder.
 You also need a database.idx and database.kdb file but these can be empty.
 Once you've got that setup up make sure tie_break.py points to the right places.
 Lines 17 and 18 need to point to your krakenuniq-report script and the database respectively.

-You also will want to configure the main CLOMP.sh script.
-For this change the hard coded paths in this file to point to the place where you downloaded this repository.
+You also will want to configure the CLOMP.ini file.
 Then you can add CLOMP.sh to your PATH variable.
 To do this for all users `sudo nano /etc/environment` Then add ':/path/to/CLOMP_folder' to the end of the PATH line.
-Then save this file and re log in and all users will be able to clomp away by navigating to the folder which has their fastq files in the terminal and typing `CLOMP.sh`.
+Then save this file and re log in and all users will be able to clomp away by navigating to the folder which has their fastq files in the terminal and typing `python CLOMP.py`.

-This assumes that you want to host trim then host filter and that all your files are in a folder with the extension .fastq.
-This can all be tweaked by changing the wildcard expressions in the opening for loops.
-Additionally, if you created more than 14 SNAP databases you'll have to modify the loops.
+# Configuration

+All options are controlled through the CLOMP.ini file.
+Detailed descriptions of all the values are included in the comments.
+Most defaults are sane and will not require tweaking for many use cases.
+However some values will need to be set correctly during installation.

+THREADS - Set this to how many threads you want to use

+TRIMMOMATIC_JAR_PATH - set this to the absolute file path to your trimmomatic.jar file

+TRIMMOMATIC_ADAPTER_PATH - set this to the absolute file path to your adapter file (there's one in this repository!)

+BWT_DB_LOCATION - set this to the absolute file path to your built bowtie2 host database

+DB_LIST - set this to a python formatted list containing absolute file paths to the locations of all your SNAP databases

+SNAP_ALIGNER_LOCTION - set this to the absolute path of your SNAP aligner (use the one forked on my github)

+KRAKEN_PATH - set this to the location of the krakenuniq-repot script

+KRAKEN_DB_PATH - set this to the location of the kraken taxonomy database

 # Running
 Once everything is setup you can just run CLOMP.sh from inside a folder that contains all the samples that you would like to analyze, in .fastq format.

 # Technical

-Adapter trimming and quality filtering is relatively self explanatory - the current build has the minimum read length set to 30.
+Adapter trimming and quality filtering is relatively self explanatory - the current build has the minimum read length set to 65.
 If you're doing runs with lengths any greater than that this should get increased.
 SNAP alignment is based off 20mers and really the read lengths should be above 50.
 This is also in the options for the SNAP aligner.

 Host filtering is done using bowtie2 because that's the first program I tried to use for host filtering and it seems to work pretty well.
-I'm also currently trying to host filter against the whole genome of spirometeria entericia because it's absolute garbage.

-SNAP alignment uses a max edit distance of 11 and an om of 1.
+SNAP alignment uses a max edit distance of 9 and an om of 1.
 The default omax of 20 would potentially need to be tweaked depending on the number of databases you split into.

 ### Basic tiebreaking logic
 SNAP will report potentially multiple alignments for each read for each database.
-You'll get as many sam files as you have chunks of NT. true_tiebreak_multi_sam_smasher.py contains all the meat of tiebreaking.
-I've gone through several different iterations of the specific tiebreaking logic.
-The current method is optimized to reduce species level misclassifications, at the cost of underspeciating reads.
+You'll get as many sam files as you have chunks of NT.
+There are several different flavors of tiebreaking included with CLOMP and which one you use can be set with the LOGIC variable in the ini file.
+The default method `strict` is optimized to reduce species level misclassifications, at the cost of underspeciating reads.
 Essentially we will only speciate reads which appear to be unambiguous.
 The basic tiebreaking logic is as follows.

-1. SNAP is run with an edit distance of 11 and accepts alignments that are, at worst, one away from the best alignment.
+1. SNAP is run with an edit distance of 9 and accepts alignments that are, at worst, one away from the best alignment.
 (So if the best alignment has an edit distance of 4, we would accept alignments with edit distance 5 - but not 6).

 2. Because each SNAP database has a different composition we go through all assignments and throw out any that are more than 6 edit distance away from the best hit.
 This essentially just throws out the case where we get one pretty tenuous hit in one database, this is much more common for less heavily sequenced organisims.

-Additionally we have used the following logic in the past, which does a good job of speciating reads, but at the cost of incorrectly speciating some reads, mainly due to disproportonate amounts of species present in the database.
-This code is contained in the comments of the tiebreaking file and guides for switching between the two is also in the comments.

 3. We then take the most specific taxonomical assignment that has 100% agreement.

-4. Aggregate all assignments for each read and only keep alignments that are the best edit distance or one worse than best edit distance
-5. Any read that ever aligned to human within one edit of the best assignment will be assigned to human.
-6. We then pick the most specific taxid that is shared by ~90% of assignments.
-The actual logic is you need at least number_of_assignments - (number of assignments // 10 + 1) reads.
-Where // is integer division.
+The other tiebreaking options that are currently included are `90` and `oneoff`.

+You can read more about these in the configuration file.

 For the samples and sample types I've been testing this seems to strike a really good balance of accurately placing sequencing but also not over imputing.
 Of course weird edge cases pop up due to the crazy nature of the NCBI taxonomy tree.